ithinkitskevin/LSTMSongGenerator/README.md

 # LSTMSongGenerator
-(Not Complete as of yet) Using TensorFlow as backend on top of Keras, the computer can simulate music
+Using TensorFlow as backend on top of Keras, the computer can simulate music Finished, but will definitely be improved